 Do You Accept Insurance?

 Yes, we accept many major insurance plans and we accept Medi-Cal.
-For more clarity on what your insurance plan will cover and what you are expected to pay, click here.
+For instructions on verifying your benefits (finding out what your insurance plan will cover and what you are expected to pay), please watch our orientation video (above).

-Welcome Home Community Birth Center seeks to be an inclusive and welcoming environment that is welcoming and accessible to our clients and their families.
+Welcome Home seeks to be an inclusive and welcoming environment that is accessible to our clients and their families.
 We strive to provide culturally appropriate and reflective care that both preserves and enriches the communities we serve.
 We work to make our practice, facility, and training programs accessible as possible and we invite you to share your feedback about anything more we can do to meet your needs.